raghavian/mltn/README.md

 * Tested on Pytorch 1.3, Python 3.6
 * Download the data from [here](https://bitbucket.org/raghavian/lotenet_pytorch/src/master/data/lidc.zip)
 * Unzip the data and point the path to --data_path
-* How to run tests: python train.py --data_path data_location
+* How to run tests: python train.py --data_path data_location --mltn --bn

 ### Usage guidelines ###